-HOPES currently provides medical care to over half of all PLWHA living in Northern Nevada.
-HOPES' HIV patients are largely low-income, with 61% living at or below 200% of the Federal Poverty Level.
-94% of HOPES patients living with HIV/AIDS are on antiretroviral therapy, 91% are viral load suppressed, 4% are co-infected with Hepatitis C, 40% are homeless, and an estimated 13% are still uninsured after the Affordable Care Act Implementation.
-12% are MSM, 16% are female, 21% are Hispanic, and 8% are African American.
-For the 17% that live in rural areas, accessing care is particularly difficult given the barriers that they have to transportation and privacy in their small communities.
+HOPES currently provides medical care to over half of all PLWHA living in northern Nevada.
+HOPES' HIV patients are largely low-income, with 43% living at or below 200% of the Federal Poverty Level.
+Ninety-Five percent are on antiretroviral therapy, 87% are viral load suppressed, 6% are co-infected with hepatitis C, 24% are homeless, and an estimated 16% are still uninsured after Affordable Care Act implementation.
+46% are MSM, 15% are female, 20% are Hispanic and 8% are African American.
+For the 14% that live in rural areas, accessing care is particularly difficult given the barriers of transportation and privacy.

-Utilizing a healthcare team of medical providers, case managers, behavioral health specialists, pharmacists, and outreach workers, HOPES provides compassionate integrative care to PLWHA living in Northern Nevada.
+Utilizing a healthcare team of medical providers, case managers, behavioral health specialists, pharmacists, and outreach workers, HOPES provides compassionate integrative care to PLWHA living in northern Nevada.
 Their team-based approach to healthcare allows clients to access a range of comprehensive services in one central location.
-HOPES currently serves all counties in Nevada with the exception of Esmerelda and Clark Counties.
+Northern Nevada HOPES serves all counties in Nevada except for Clark, Lincoln, and Nye counties.
 Outside of the Reno/Sparks area, the geographic area that HOPES serves is primarily rural and frontier.